 -

-The white colouration of the pride is caused by a genetic mutation called leucism, they are not a different sub-species to African lions, they just happen to be white
+The white colouration of the pride is caused by a genetic mutation called leucism.
+White lions are not a different sub-species to African lions - they just happen to be white!

 -

-This pride demonstrate on a daily basis just how much love there is within a family pride, the bonds between them is clear to see
+These lionesses demonstrate on a daily basis just how much love there is within a family pride - the bonds between them are clear to see

-The Sanctuary’s white lions were all off-spring of Joy and Sophia, two white lionesses who came to the Sanctuary in 2012 to join Themba – the male resident white lion.
+The Sanctuary’s white lions are all the offspring of Joy and Sophia, two white lionesses who came to the Sanctuary in 2012 to join Themba – the resident male white lion at the time.

-The two sisters both became mothers here at the Sanctuary, and their daughters still live at the Sanctuary and will remain with us.
+The two sisters both became mothers here at the Sanctuary, and their daughters still live at here and will remain with us.